 A lot of new artists wonder how to get music on Spotify, Apple Music, iTunes, Tidal, Amazon and all the other major online music platforms.

-How to Upload Music to Spotify, iTunes (and Everywhere Else)
+- How to Upload Music to Spotify: Step By Step

 The Best Music Distribution Companies Online:

 Here’s our take on the best places to get your music distributed to all the music stores and streaming platforms out there.